Paul Stein

 Executive Director

 Dr. Paul Stein joined Schools for Children in July 2017.
 His career includes varied roles in teaching and educational administration.
 He served as the superintendent of Wayland (Mass.)
 Public Schools and as the deputy superintendent of Newton Public Schools.
 He is the past principal of Day Middle School in Newton and past house administrator of Pollard Middle School in Needham.
-He began his career as a math teacher in alternative, special education school settings and served for a number of years as the director of Full Circle High School in Somerville.
+He began his career as a math teacher in alternative, special education school settings and served for several years as the director of Full Circle High School in Somerville.

 Dr. Stein earned his bachelor’s degree from Cornell University, an M.Ed. from the Harvard Graduate School of Education, a second master’s in special education from Lesley University, and a doctorate in educational administration from Boston University.